Gravitational shielding: Electrets

 In his 1976 paper, Electromagnetism and Gravitation, physicist Edward Teller discussed experimentation with electrets, or materials with a permanent electric dipole moment, near its transition point to discover the transition between dipole states.
 On July 9, 1997, William Rhodes, an inventor, made a posting on Usenet concerning a discovery of an antigravity effect related to electrets.
 Also, Dr. Martin Tajmar, a physicist and professor for Space Systems at the Dresden University of Technology has written a paper on propellantless propulsion and makes numerous references to electrets.
 A patent for a gravitational attenuating material that utilizes an organic based material was made by inventor Ronald J. Kita.

+Einstein–Cartan theory

+Einstein–Cartan theory seems to allow gravitational shielding.